AP Frequently Asked Questions - Click on the links below

 Would you consider accepting vouchers from our charter school?

 Athena's currently accepts vouchers from several schools and programs for 8-week or semester-long courses.
-School vouchers are not accepted for year-long courses, including AP courses, unless the organization agrees to pay all fees before the start of the course.
+School vouchers are not accepted for AP courses unless the organization agrees to pay all fees before the start of the course.
 Parents must make arrangements with the organization before contacting us to go through the voucher process.
 Refunds are not given for courses paid for via a voucher.
 If the school organization agrees, a $15.00 fee will be automatically added to the order if paying with a voucher to cover the paperwork and purchase order process.

 What are the technical requirements for the Advanced Placement® courses?